rubyworks/assay/README.md

 under the hood.

-== COPYRIGHTS
+## COPYRIGHTS

 Copyright (c) 2009 Rubyworks

 This program is ditributed under the terms of the *BSD-2-Cluase* license.

-See COPYING.rdoc file for details.
+See LICENSE.txtfile for details.